csebooks/c-programming/content.ta/grammer/operations-on-bit.md

 2. Set bit 5 to 1
 3. Check whether bit 6 is 1 (on) or 0 (off)

-As you can see, in the first two examples we are manipulating (writing) a bit, whereas, in the third example we are accessing (reading) a bit.
-To be able to access or manipulate individual bits C language provides a powerful set of bit manipulation operators.
-These are shown in Figure 21.5.
+In (a) and (b) bits are being manipulated (a write operation), whereas, in (c) a bit is being accessed (a read operation).
+To be able to access or manipulate individual bits, C language provides a powerful set of operators.
+These are shown in Figure 21.4.

 | Operator | Meaning |
 | :---- | :---- |